 Regular inspections of transmission lines and timely correction of identified deficiencies will minimize risk to the public and employees.
 Transmission line inspectors have the responsibility to inspect lines thoroughly with a keen focus on identifying potential public and employee hazards.
-Regional Managers, Area and Regional Superintendents of Operations, Line Operations Supervisors, and the Transmission/Distribution Maintenance Supervisor, have the shared responsibility to ensure that inspections are completed and any identified deficiencies and hazards are corrected in accordance with this policy.
+Regional Directors, Area and Regional Managers of Operations, and Line-Supervisors have the shared responsibility to ensure that inspections are completed and any identified deficiencies and hazards are corrected in accordance with this policy.